THE DIGITAL MARKETING ECOSYSTEM

 Finding a Healthy Balance of Website Traffic

 From organic to social and paid to referral, what’s the best way for businesses to understand the different types of traffic coming to their website?
 When business owners or executives ask for web analytics data, they’re usually asking where traffic, leads, and sales come from.
 This translates to understanding not only how users are getting to the website, but what channels are successful at making money.
-Sage Digital Marketing will discuss how healthy balances of website traffic have the power to influence media spend, organic optimization efforts, and more.
+Sage Digi will discuss how healthy balances of website traffic have the power to influence media spend, organic optimization efforts, and more.

 Photo by William Iven on Unsplash

 If you’re feeling overwhelmed by the infinite options for driving traffic to your website, you’re not alone.
 Truth be told, there’s a lot to learn from the amount and type of website traffic you’re receiving.
 While it’s easy to get tied up in numbers, the most important part of understanding website data is analyzing your overall digital marketing efforts.
 If you’re feeling overwhelmed by the infinite options for driving traffic to your website, you’re not alone.
 Truth be told, there’s a lot to learn from the amount and type of website traffic you’re receiving.
 While it’s easy to get tied up in numbers, the most important part of understanding website data is analyzing your overall digital marketing efforts.

 • Do you have a social media strategy in place, post content consistently, and engage with followers?

 • Are you using online advertising strategies to showcase products or services?

 • Have you recently optimized blog articles or web pages for SEO?